MicrosoftDocs/visualstudio-docs/docs/ide/git-with-visual-studio.md

 ---
 title: New Git experience in Visual Studio (Preview)
 titleSuffix: ""
-Description: Learn about the new Git experience in Visual Studio 2019 ms.date: 09/21/2020 ms.topic: conceptual ms.author: tglee
+Description: Learn about the new integrated Git experience in Visual Studio 2019 ms.date: 09/21/2020 ms.topic: conceptual ms.author: tglee